 |Sony RX100 V (⇒ lft | rgt)||2359||no||3.0||1229||tilting||no||2000||24.0||10.2||YES|

 |Sony RX10 II (⇒ lft | rgt)||2359||YES||3.0||1229||tilting||no||3200||14.0||10.2||YES|

 Both the RX10 IV and the G9 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The RX10 IV replaced the earlier Sony RX10 III, while the G9 followed on from the Panasonic G85.

-So how do things add up?
-Is there a clear favorite between the Sony RX10 IV and the Sony RX10 IV?
-The listing below highlights the relative strengths of the two models.
+So what conclusions can be drawn?
+Is there a clear favorite between the Sony RX10 IV and the Panasonic G9?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More detailed LCD: Has a higher resolution rear screen (1440k vs 1040k dots).

 - Faster burst: Shoots at higher frequency (24 vs 20 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Has a lens build-in, whereas the G9 requires a separate lens.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.